If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-It’s almost the end of June, which means it’s time for a mid-year round-up of the most notable books of 2021.
+It’s December, which means it’s time for a round-up of the most notable books of 2021.
 What have you read so far and which did you enjoy the most?
 From popular crime thrillers to breakout debut novels, this year has been one for the books.

 Check out our list below of the best books so far of 2021 and see which ones you might want to pick up next.